Providing meaningful support to students.

 Student Advisory Boards

-Multicultural Student Services (MSS) currently convenes two different advisory boards, the Intercultural Life Advisory Board and Multicultural Student Services Advisory Board.
-The advisory boards serve as an official entity that provides directions and feedback to Multicultural Student Services and Intercultural Life.
-These student advisory boards discuss pertinent issues such as retention, campus climate, assessment, programs and initiatives.
-A minimum of two class representatives serve on the student advisory boards.
+Multicultural Student Services (MSS) currently convenes the Multicultural Student Services Advisory Board.
+The advisory boards serve as an official entity that provides directions and feedback to Multicultural Student Services.
+This student advisory boards discuss pertinent issues such as retention, campus climate, assessment, programs and initiatives.
+A minimum of two class representatives serve on this student advisory board.